Caineville, Utah

 Caineville is an unincorporated community in central Wayne County, Utah, United States.

-Description

 The community is located east of Capitol Reef National Park and west of Hanksville, along the Fremont River and Utah State Route 24.
-The settlement was named after John Thomas Caine and was founded by Elijah Cutler Behunin, whom the LDS Church sent there in 1882 to open the area for settlement.
+The settlement was named after John T. Caine and was founded by Elijah Cutler Behunin, whom the LDS Church sent there in 1882 to open the area for settlement.

+Swing Arm City is a 2,600-acre off-highway vehicle area near Caineville.